magic-wormhole/magic-wormhole/docs/dilation-protocol.rst

 Dilation was conceived during development of a “next-generation” file-transfer protocol now called “ `Dilated File Transfer <https://github.com/magic-wormhole/magic-wormhole-protocols/pull/23>`__”.

+We aim to make Dilation-using subprotocols *composable*: multiple different Dilation-using subprotocols may work alongside each other over the same connection.

-Dilation does NOT aim to replace all manner of peer-to-peer connections; it has enough features to support many use-cases while keeping the simplicity, security and human-involvement of Magic Wormhole's core.
+Dilation does *NOT* attempt to replace all manner of peer-to-peer connections; it has enough features to support many use-cases while keeping the simplicity, security and human-involvement of Magic Wormhole's core.

 This document assumes you are familiar with the core Mailbox protocol and the general promises of Magic Wormhole.
 For more information see :doc:`the Server Protocol <server-protocol>`.